kmrin/RinBot/README.md

 | `/booru-random` | Shows a random image from danbooru using the tags and rating given by the user |

 ## NOTE: In order to use Danbooru, the user has to configure it properly through the .env file, by changing the "BOORU_ENABLE" flag from False to True, and adding their username and API key.
+## NOTE 2: If you have a "Gold" danbooru account, make sure to change the "BOORU_IS_GOLD" flag inside .env from False to True, so you can take advantage of your 6 max tags search.

 #### Rule 34 Cog
 | Command | Description |